sovrynn/ecdo/0-ORIGINAL-THESIS/README.md

 # ECDO (Exothermic Core-Mantle Decoupling - Dzhanibekov Oscillation)

-This folder is intended to be a simple container for the [original ECDO thesis](https://theethicalskeptic.com/2024/05/23/master-exothermic-core-mantle-decoupling-dzhanibekov-oscillation-theory/), written by the Ethical Skeptic.
+This folder is intended to be a simple container for hard copies of the [original ECDO thesis](https://theethicalskeptic.com/2024/05/23/master-exothermic-core-mantle-decoupling-dzhanibekov-oscillation-theory/), written by the Ethical Skeptic.

 ![ecdo](img/ecdo.webp "ecdo")